one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/Networking/03_HybridCloud_Networking_Lab01_VirtualNetworks.md

 ## Challenge - PING the Public IP address

 If you wanted to ping the VM by public IP address, what do you think you would have to do?

-## Clean out your VMs

-If you are going to complete the hub and spoke challenge keep these resources.
-Otherwise, given the limited capacity of sponsored Azure please delete the **VNets** Resource Group before moving onto the next lab.